Seven more test positive for COVID-19 in Arunachal Pradesh » Northeast Today

 “Saddened to know about loss of life of #CoronaWarrior Shri Sangpula Tayo, driver in Tezu General Hospital in a tragic accident while on #COVID19 duty.
 My deepest condolences and prayers for the surviving family and friends.
 May his soul rest in peace,” he tweeted.

-Arunachal Pradesh currently has 182 active cases, while 76 people have recovered so far.
+Arunachal Pradesh currently has 182 active cases, while 76 people have recovered from the disease so far.

 A total of 26,569 swab samples have been tested for COVID-19 thus far.